keriganmarketing/gulfclerk/wp-content/plugins/wordpress-seo/readme.txt

 == Screenshots ==

 1. The Yoast SEO plugin general meta box.
 You'll see this on edit post pages, for posts, pages and custom post types.
-2. The fully configurable XML sitemap for Yoast SEO.
+2. Example of the SEO analysis functionality.
+3. Example of the readability analysis functionality.
+4. Overview of site-wide SEO problems and possible improvements.
+5. Control over which features you want to use.
-3. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
+6. Easily import SEO data from other SEO plugins like All In One SEO pack, HeadSpace2 SEO and wpSEO.de.
-4. Example of the SEO analysis functionality.
-5. Example of the readability analysis functionality.
-6. The advanced section of the Yoast SEO meta box.

 == Changelog ==

-= 6.2.0 =
+= 7.9.0 =
-Release Date: January 23rd, 2018
+Release Date: July 24th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Adds the passive voice assessment for French.
-* Adds the passive voice assessment for Spanish.
-* Simplifies the feedback message for the assessment that checks whether subheadings contain the keyword.
+* Introduces the collapsible sections to all the tabs in Search Appearance.
+* Improves accessibility of the collapsible sections in Search Appearance.

 Bugfixes:

-* Security hardening through stricter code checks.
-* Reduces the number of times the content analysis is refreshed on page load.
+* Fixes a bug where archive settings for post types aren't shown on the search appearance page when the `has_archive` for that post type contains an archive slug.
+Props to [schurig](https://github.com/schurig).
+* Fixes a bug where a notice ("Notice: Trying to get property of non-object") is given when the `$term->taxonomy` isn't set before it is used.
+Props to [nesinervink](https://github.com/nesinervink), [bainternet](https://github.com/bainternet).
+* Fixes a bug where an uppercased encode URI isn't redirected to the category.
+Props to [dawnbirth](https://github.com/dawnbirth).
-* Fixes a bug where relative URLs were not counted as internal links in the internal link assessment.
+* Fixes a bug where HTML entities were not always decoded in the Snippet Variables.
-* Fixes a bug where Premium users would be shown ads when following a certain path through the SEO menu.
+* Fixes a bug where custom field labels would be separated by spaces in the classic editor, but in Gutenberg they would be separated by underscores instead.
-* Fixes a bug where the method of setting the title and meta description templates for the WooCommerce shop page would not work anymore.
+* Fixes a bug where the conversion of `&#039;`, which is PHP's HTML entity for the apostrophy, did not happen.

-= 6.1.1 =
-Release Date: January 10th, 2018

-Bugfixes:
+* Fixes a bug where the same notification is shown multiple times when trashing multiple posts.
+* Fixes a bug where a possibly non-existent key would be retrieved when generating the `article:section` OpenGraph tag.
+Props to [mikeschinkel](https://github.com/mikeschinkel).
+* Fixes a bug in the UI that happend when `do_shortcode` was run on category descriptions in the admin list.
+Additionally, fixes rendering of shortcodes in category descriptions on the frontend.
+* Fixes a bug where saved templates in Search Appearance would be saved incorrectly into the database, resulting in them never being loaded when editing a post, page, etc. This meant that the default template would always be used.

-* Fixes a bug where sitemaps could not be generated when there one or more galleries in the content.
+* Fixes a bug where the "Tagline" / `%%sitedesc%%` snippet editor variable was not selectable in the Search Appearance settings.
+* Fixes a bug where the newsletter signup in the configuration wizard would not work.

+Other:
+* Moves some snippet variables to only appear within specific editors.
+Adds a filter `wpseo_editor_specific_replace_vars` to make this pluggable.
+* Adds the white background to the template of media on the Search Appearance page.
+* Changes feedback in the keyword density assessment to make it more explicit that synonyms are not taken into consideration when calculating the score.
+* Shows a notification with the message that you should check your post type archive settings when these are possibly reset to their defaults in 7.7 or 7.8.

-= 6.1.0 =
+= 7.8.0 =
-Release Date: January 9th, 2018
+Release Date: July 10th, 2018

 Enhancements:

-* Allows more strings to be translated.
-* Replaces any Yoast domain URLs with shortlink alternatives.
+* Improves the way that the OpenGraph is determined for front pages, especially in the case of static front pages.
+* Adds links to relevant articles to all SEO assessments.
+* Adds Flesch Reading Ease assessment for French.
+* Adds Flesch Reading Ease assessment for Spanish.
+* Adds passive voice assessment for Italian.

 Bugfixes:
+* Fixes a bug where images from password protected posts could potentially end up in OpenGraph image tags.
+* Fixes a bug where very old notifications could not be be dismissed or restored.
+* Fixes a bug where the `Insert snippet variable` button alignment was incorrect.

-* Fixes a bug where the internal links aren't recognized when the `site_url` is not the same as the `home_url`.
+* Fixes a bug where the snippet variables had a different label in the Search Appearance settings compared to the snippet variables when writing a post, pages and taxonomies.
+* Fixes a bug where instances of the same keyword with different kinds of apostrophes (e.g., brain’s and brain's) were not recognized as the same.
+This affects the following assessments: keyword in meta description, keyword in subheading, keyword in first paragraph, keyword in title and keyword in URL.
-* Fixes a bug where the user locale is not used for the Help Center when it is different from the site locale.
+* Fixes a bug where the custom set breadcrumb title for the WooCommerce Shop page wasn't used.

-* Removes unsupported PHP 5.2 arguments in an `array_unique` call in the Term image sitemap.
+Other:
+* Adds a reminder message to create a redirect if a user deletes a category or tag.
-* Removes unsupported PHP 5.3 arguments in a `json_encode` call in the notification functionality.
+* Removes a banner spot in the admin.
-* Added support for locales without territory (examples: et, fi) - Props [Peeter Marvet](https://github.com/petskratt).
-* Added support support for 3-letter language codes (example: rhg) - Props [Peeter Marvet](https://github.com/petskratt).
-* Fixes a JavaScript compatibility issue by prefixing the webpack jsonP function with `yoast` - Props [Raitis Sevelis from Visual Composer](https://visualcomposer.io/).

 = Earlier versions =

-For the changelog of earlier versions, please refer to the separate changelog.txt file.
+For the changelog of earlier versions, please refer to https://yoa.st/yoast-seo-changelog